-• Agent\Select (bits 35:32): The definition of this field differs slightly between Intel Xeon processor 7100 and 7400.
+Agent\Select (bits 35:32): The definition of this field differs slightly between Intel Xeon processor 7100 and 7400.

 For Intel Xeon processor 7100 series, each bit specifies a logical processor in the physical package.
-The lower two bits corresponds to two logical processors in the first processor core, the upper two bits corresponds to two logical processor core.
+The lower two bits corresponds to two logical processors in the first processor core, the upper two bits corresponds to two logical processors in the second processor core.
 OFH encoding matches transactions from any logical processor.